-Stability and interfacial performance on the boundary with oil determine the applicability of surfactants in EOR.
+Stability and interfacial performance on the boundary with oil determines the applicability of surfactants in EOR.
 In this chapter, we investigate the basic properties and behavior of alkyl ether carboxylate surfactants as agents for chemical EOR.
-Four linear AECs, i.e. $C{11}E{5}A$ , $C{11}E{11}A$ , $C{12}E{4}A$ , and $C{12}E{7}A$ were examined.
+Four linear alkyl ether carboxylates (AECs) C11E5A, C11E11A, C12E4A, and C12E7A were examined.
 The thermal stability and salinity tolerance were correlated with the molecular structure of AECs.
-The temperatures considered were moderate: 25°C, 40°C, 50°C, 60°C and 70°C. Salinity was moderate and varied from 0 to 100000 ppm, and the effect main cations present in reservoir brines Na+, Ca2+, Mg2+, and anions Cl-, SO4-, HCO3- was studied separately and in mixtures.
-IFT on the boundary with n-decane and crude oil was evaluated with the spinning drop tensiometry method.
-The main mechanisms of AEC molecules orientation were discussed.
+IFT on the boundary with n-decane and crude oil was evaluated with the spinning drop tensiometry method at 25°C and 70°C and various salinities (including main cations present in reservoir brines Na+, Ca2+, Mg2+, and anions Cl-, SO4-, HCO3-).